HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 ```
 :::

 - The Gateway communicates with the data collector over port 1883/TCP.
 Communication is from the Gateway to the Data Collector.
-The {ref}`Data Collector setup documentation<Setting-up-data-collectors-doc>` has more information on the network requirements.
+The {ref}`Data Collector setup documentation<setting-up-data-collectors-doc>` has more information on the network requirements.

 ### AssetTracker Strip sizing